JaspreetKaur0410/AndroidProjects/README.md

 The apps that helps to develop the sound knowledge and hands-on expereince for Android/Kotlin fundamentals.

 # Fragments And Navigation - Talks about following topics -
+1. Dependencies
-1. Fragments
+2. Fragments
-2. Navigation Components
+3. Navigation Components
-3. Safe Args
+4. Safe Args

 ## Dependencies
 1. To use Navigation - following dependency is used -